Skip to main content

 Did You Know

-First, your instinct is right - unlimited screen time is not healthy for young children.
-Spending too much time on a screen can affect a young child's brain development and cause problems with attention, learning, and critical thinking skills.
+First, your instinct is right — unlimited screen time is not healthy for young children.
+Spending too much time on a screen can affect a young child's brain development and cause problems with attention, learning, and critical thinking skills, according to the National Library of Medicine.
 Beyond that, sitting in front of a screen takes away time children need for important activities like playing with toys, running around, looking at books, and interacting with siblings or other kids.
 Children learn important skills “in real life” rather than watching them on a screen.
 So, setting screen time limits is something all parents should consider.

 In addition to missing out on non-screen activities, young children can be exposed to content that is scary or confusing.
 For example, games or videos may show parents leaving their children alone or show children being rewarded for misbehavior.
 Children thrive when they feel safe and secure and have clear and consistent guidelines about behavior.
 Setting boundaries will help protect children from inappropriate content and make sure they have time for age-appropriate activities.